-- The Vietnamese Oral History project (catalogue no: C1055), a Refugee Action oral history project comprises 98 interviews with refugees from Vietnam to the United Kingdom, and with some of their children and refugee support workers.
-Topics covered include interviewees ' early lives and family circumstances in Vietnam, education and careers, their reasons for leaving, their journeys from Vietnam, life in refugee or transit camps, establishing new lives in the UK, feelings about being refugees, and hopes for the future.
+- The Vietnamese Oral History project (catalogue no: C1055), a Refugee Action oral history project comprises 98 interviews with refugees from Vietnam to the United Kingdom, together with some of their children and refugee support workers.
+Topics covered include interviewees' early lives and family circumstances in Vietnam, education and careers, their reasons for leaving, their journeys from Vietnam, life in refugee or transit camps, establishing new lives in the UK, feelings about being refugees, and hopes for the future.
 A number of these recordings were conducted in Vietnamese.

 - Other collections exploring issues of exile include The Polish Institute and Sikorski Museum Archive (catalogue no: C499) which includes dubbed recordings charting Polish affairs and the work of Polish Government in Exile during World War Two.

-- The British Library Sound Archive holds a number of collections relating to the experiences of Jewish refugees in Britain, including Living Memories of the Jewish Community (C410), which collects the personal testimonies of the Jewish Holocaust recorded with Jewish survivors now living in Britain and from the children of survivors, and the Central British Fund Kindertransport interviews (C526), a collection looks at the efforts to help Jewish children escape Nazi Germany and the experiences of children who came to Britain as part of the Kindertransport.
+- The British Library holds a number of oral history collections relating to the experiences of Jewish refugees in Britain, including Living Memories of the Jewish Community (C410), which collects the personal testimonies of the Jewish Holocaust recorded with Jewish survivors now living in Britain and from the children of survivors, and the Central British Fund Kindertransport interviews (C526), a collection looks at the efforts to help Jewish children escape Nazi Germany and the experiences of children who came to Britain as part of Kindertransport.

 Ethnicity and migration

 - Moroccan Memories in Britain (catalogue no: C1237) is a project conducted by the Migrant Community Refugee Forum (MRCF) which explores the experience of migrating to Britain and of growing up in the British Moroccan community.